 Always wear proper personal protective equipment (PPE) including adequate eye protection when servicing a firearm.

 All of our firearms come with a mil-spec AR-15 fire control group.
 If you are having reset issues, meaning the hammer does not fall when you pull the trigger, preform the procedure outlined below.
-If you are using an aftermarket or 3rd party trigger please see our trigger compatibility page.
+If you are using an aftermarket or 3rd party trigger please see our UDP-9 Trigger Compatibility and MDP-9 Trigger Compatibility page.

 - With the safety engaged, remove your magazine and verify the firearm is clear.